webplatform/docs/guides/styling_forms_guide/index.md

 One of the most significant strengths of good graphic design (and with it, good interface design) is that things are laid out at predictable intervals.
 These intervals are typically referred to as the '''grid'''.

-As pointed out above the atomic grid unit of the demonstration form is 24 pixels square, but there’s more to coherent layout than ensuring that design elements are placed at small-yet-predictable intervals.
+As pointed out above the atomic grid unit of the demonstration form is 24 pixels square, but there's more to coherent layout than ensuring that design elements are placed at small-yet-predictable intervals.
 A truly effective grid has the following characteristics:

 * Column margins are placed at consistent grid intervals throughout the document.
 * Sequential sections within the same document share top margins with items in neighboring columns.